JoelAdit/Udemy_clone/README.md

 Udemy Website Clone..
-This project is a basic clone of the Udemy homepage, created solely with HTML and CSS.
+This project is a basic clone of the Udemy homepage, created solely with HTML,CSS.
 It aims to replicate the appearance and layout of the Udemy homepage, providing users with a familiar interface for browsing courses.

 Features
 Homepage Replica: The project faithfully reproduces the layout and visual elements of the Udemy homepage, including header, navigation bar, featured courses, and footer.